altunenes/easylab/README.md

 It's easy, just select your folder where your images are stored and select extension and size.
 "Rename" button will change all images' names like this: "0image", "1image","2image"... and so on...

 # Read before the usage!
  this program replaces the original images with the desired images.
-Be sure to copy the originals of the images elsewhere.
+Be sure to copy the original ones elsewhere.

  ---------------